slidoapp/dbt-superset-lineage/README.md

 Odds are rather high that you use dbt together with a visualisation tool.
 If so, these questions might have popped into your head time to time:
 - "Could I get rid of this model?
 Does it get used for some dashboards?
 And in which ones, if yes?"
-- "It would be so handy to see all these well-maintained column descriptions when exploring and creating charts."
+- "It would be so handy to see all these well-maintained model and column descriptions when exploring and creating charts."

 In case your visualisation tool of choice is Supserset, you are in luck!

 Using `dbt-superset-lineage`, you can:
 - Add dependencies of Superset dashboards to your dbt sources and models
-- Sync column descriptions from dbt docs to Superset
+- Sync model and column descriptions from dbt docs to Superset

 This will help you:
 - Avoid broken dashboards because of deprecated or changed models